ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 ### How the Components Work Together

 The USYD Web Crawler and RAG solution is designed as a multi-layered architecture where each component serves a specific purpose and integrates seamlessly with others to provide a complete user experience.
+This integration represents more than just technical connectivity—it creates a unified workflow that transforms scattered information into actionable intelligence.

+Understanding how these components interact reveals the sophisticated orchestration required to make complex operations feel simple and intuitive.
+From the moment a user initiates a web scraping job to the final AI-generated response, multiple services coordinate to ensure optimal performance, data quality, and user experience.

 #### **Frontend Layer - User Interface**

+The user interface serves as the primary touchpoint where users interact with powerful backend capabilities through carefully designed, intuitive controls.
+Rather than exposing the complexity of distributed systems, the interface presents a logical workflow that mirrors how users naturally think about information gathering and analysis.

 The user interface is built as a modern, responsive web application using Flask templates with HTML, CSS, and JavaScript.
 The interface is divided into two main functional areas:

 1. **Web Scraping Control Panel**: This section allows users to configure and initiate web scraping operations.
 Users can specify the target URL, choose scraping modes (single page, deep crawl, or sitemap-based), and set parameters like crawl depth and page limits.
 When a scraping job is initiated, the interface provides real-time progress feedback through WebSocket connections, showing users exactly what's happening as their content is being processed.
 Once scraping completes, users can see their completed jobs and manually choose to create vector databases from them.